16 April 2021

 Many elderly residents have been unable to see family members over the last year of coronavirus.
-From 8 March, every care home resident will be able to nominate someone who can come in for regular visits.
-At Step 2 of the roadmap (no earlier than April 12) the government will look at the effectiveness of the vaccine for people living in care homes, as well as levels of infection in the local community, especially of any new variants.
+From 12 April, every care home resident will be able to nominate up to two named visitors who can come in for regular visits.
+Visitors must test negative on every visit, wear the right PPE and follow infection control measures.

 More detail on these changes will be published in guidance to support care homes to facilitate visits for residents and their loved ones.
-Additional testing will also be provided to facilitate safer visits for residents in high risk Supported Living and Extra Care settings.
-The Department of Health and Social Care and Public Health England have now published updated supported living guidance including updated information on in-person visiting that states:
+The Department of Health and Social Care and Public Health England updated supported living guidance including updated information on in-person visiting that states: